 Exhibit one article of choice displaying proper wiring techniques, made during the current 4-H program year.
-It must demonstrate a minimum of five (5) or more of the appropriate level of "Skills to be Attained" items as outlined in the "4-H Electric and Electronic Skills & Knowledge Chart" located in the forms section of this book.
+It must demonstrate a minimum of five (5) or more of the appropriate level of "Skills to be Attained" items as outlined in the "4-H Electric and Electronic Skills & Knowledge Chart".
 A completed copy of the "Exhibit Skills & Knowledge Sheet" must accompany the project.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.